apacheignite/documentation/data-grid/transactions.md

 [block:callout]
 {
   "type": "info",
-  "body": "In a highly concurrent environment, optimistic locking might lead to a high transaction failure rate but pessimistic locking can lead to deadlock if locks are acquired in a different order by transactions.", "title": ""
+  "body": "In a highly concurrent environment, optimistic locking might lead to a high transaction failure rate but pessimistic locking can lead to deadlocks if locks are acquired in a different order by transactions.", "title": ""
 }
 [/block]